Automated deep learning segmentation of high-resolution 7 T postmortem MRI for quantitative analysis of structure-pathology correlations in neurodegenerative diseases: Methods

 To ensure a fair and systematic evaluation of the nine networks, we trained and evaluated the nine network architectures within the nnU-Net framework under matched conditions (i.e., same split of data into training/validation/testing subsets; same data augmentation strategy, same hyper-parameter tuning strategy).
 We first evaluated the accuracy of cortical segmentation by six-fold cross-validation on the patch-level manual segmentations.
 We report average DSC and average Hausdorff Distance 95th percentile (HD95) across the 30 segmented patches in the six-fold cross-validation experiments.

-The nine trained models were then used to segment the whole hemisphere cortical mantle across the 37 specimens.
-We used these segmentations to compute the thickness around the 16 landmarks described in Section \ref{section:dots_thickness_pipeline} in each specimen.
-We then compared these thickness measurements to corresponding measures obtained using our semi-automated protocol (Section \ref{section:dots_thickness_pipeline}).
-For each of the 16 landmarks, we report Spearman's correlation coefficient between the automated and manual segmentation-based cortical thickness measurements, and the average fixed raters intra-class correlation coefficient (ICC).
+To choose the best performing model for subsequent analyses, the nine trained models were then used to segment the whole hemisphere cortical mantle across a subset of the cohort (N=36 for which the user-supervised semi-automated segmentations are available).
+We used these segmentations to compute the thickness around the 16 landmarks in these 36 subjects at the cortical landmarks.
+We then compared the thickness measurements to corresponding measures obtained via user supervised semi-automated segmentations (reference standard) using our protocol (Section \ref{section:dots_thickness_pipeline}).
+For each of the 16 landmarks, we report Spearman's correlation coefficient between the automated and the reference manual segmentation-based cortical thickness measurements, and the average fixed raters intra-class correlation coefficient (ICC).
 Based on the combination of cross-validation DSC accuracy, agreement between the automatic and manual segmentation-based cortical thickness measures, and overall visual inspection of the segmentations, a single model was selected for subsequent experiments.
 As reported in Section \ref{results:segmentation}, this best-performing method was the \textbf{nnU-Net} model.